-This means that we go back to the moment of traumatization and make room in the self to fully process what has happened.
+This means that we go back to the moment of traumatization and make room for ourselves to fully process what has happened.

 This can be a challenging and uncomfortable experience, but it can be approached slowly and gradually and supported with love and compassion through therapy.

-Essential to healing from trauma is the acceptance of our innate vulnerability. (herapeutic insight)
+Essential to healing from trauma is the acceptance of our innate vulnerability. (therapeutic insight)

 When we deny or try to suppress our vulnerability, we also place obstacles between ourselves and a deep sense of love and belonging.
 Openness helps us bond with others and, when confronted with compassion, makes us feel like we are not alone in the world. ⠀